Photographer

 Instagram: @_lapecora__

-It was truly exhilarating to observe the diverse interpretations of photographers on the same theme.
+It was exhilarating to witness such diverse interpretations from photographers on a shared theme.

-Viewing photography from a different perspective was one of the most meaningful experiences for me, and I sincerely hope to do it again soon.
-I understand that being objective in this context is not easy, but I evaluated all the photographs with honesty.
+Viewing photography from new perspectives was one of the most meaningful experiences of my career, and I sincerely hope to have the opportunity to do it again soon.

-I am extremely proud to have achieved this goal and am profoundly grateful to life and the Monochrome Photography Awards for giving me the opportunity to test myself as a judge.
+I am extremely proud to have achieved this milestone and profoundly thankful to life and the Monochrome Photography Awards for allowing me to grow and test myself as a judge.

-This educational journey has opened my eyes to the power of empathy, emotional intelligence, and the depth of art in exploring the human essence.
-As stated in the course description, "art may know man even better than science".
-Through art, we can express emotions, sensations, and meanings that are otherwise inexpressible.
-Indeed, art doesn't just reflect reality; it transfigures and transforms it, offering us new perspectives on our existence.
+This journey has opened my eyes to the power of empathy, emotional intelligence, and the role of art in exploring the human essence.
+As the course states, “art may know man even better than science.”
+Art allows us to express emotions, sensations, and meanings that often elude verbal language.
+It doesn’t merely reflect reality; it transforms it, offering fresh perspectives on our existence.

-With the skills acquired in art psychology, interpretation of artworks, and creative autobiography, I am now better able to apply this knowledge in various contexts, including photography as therapy, an aspect I am particularly interested in and am further exploring.
-Photography in this exploratory manner enhances the emotional well-being and personal growth of those involved.
+With these new skills in art psychology, artwork interpretation, and creative autobiography, I’m better equipped to apply this knowledge across various contexts, including photography as a therapeutic tool - a field I am passionate about and continue to explore.
+This approach to photography nurtures emotional wellbeing and personal growth for those involved.

 Thank you, Monochrome Awards!